 The Grand Island expansion adds more than 45,000 square feet (4180.6 sq. m) of Animal Origin Free (AOF) manufacturing space.
 This includes facilities for the manufacture of Thermo Fisher’s Advanced Granulation Technology (AGT) format and other AOF Dry Powder Media (DPM) products.

 The additional capacity will help accelerate the development and production of biotherapeutics and vaccines by biopharmaceutical manufacturers, biotechnology developers and CDMOs working with biologics, biosimilars, cell therapies and viral vectors.

 Thermo Fisher already employs more than 1,600 people at the site: and the expansion will add around 100 more team members across R&D, operations, manufacturing, HR, engineering and maintenance roles.
 The company employs more than 3,000 people across New York.

-Dr. Kate Torchilin, president, biologicals and chemicals at Thermo Fisher Scientific, explains the investment has duplicated the existing manufacturing facility, process capabilities and equipment to provide production redundancy and shorten product manufacturing lead times for customers.
+Dr Kate Torchilin, president, biologicals and chemicals at Thermo Fisher Scientific, said that the investment has duplicated the existing manufacturing facility, process capabilities and equipment to provide production redundancy and shorten product manufacturing lead times for customers.